anBertoli/go-microservice-project/README.md

 Prometheus is an open-source systems monitoring and alerting toolkit (written in Go btw).
 It adopts a pull strategy in order to collect metrics, that is, it must be configured to poll data from specific sources (via HTTP requests).
 The metrics sources must export the data in a specific format.
 Different client libraries could be used to instrument applications and expose data easily.
-Prometheus is totally private in the Snap Vault system.
+Prometheus is totally private in the system.
 Prometheus itself exports the collected metrics to be used by other tools.

 Grafana is a metrics visualization tool.
 It could scrape metrics from different systems, in this case from Prometheus.